EmuDeck/emudeck.github.io/docs/known-issues/steamos/index.md

 ***

+## DuckStation - audio not working - September 16th, 2023

+Sound is currently not working in the September 16th update of DuckStation.
+To fix this issue, you will need to downgrade to the August 12th version of DuckStation.
+This version is also the last known version with working RetroAchievements.

+**How to Downgrade Versions**

+1. In Desktop Mode, open `Konsole`
+2. Enter:
+    * `flatpak update --commit=ec6989adcad90287cb19c355627bc75f88fba690be62c4fe01f7d41653555dfd org.duckstation.DuckStation`
+        * If the above does not work, enter:
+            * `sudo flatpak update --commit=ec6989adcad90287cb19c355627bc75f88fba690be62c4fe01f7d41653555dfd org.duckstation.DuckStation`
+3. Wait a few moments, DuckStation will be downgraded to the August 12th version

+***

 ## Gyro suddenly stopped working - June 15th, 2023

 The latest Steam Client update on June 14th, [https://store.steampowered.com/oldnews/195171](https://store.steampowered.com/oldnews/195171), adjusted how gyro works on the Steam Deck.